 - Removing droppings regularly, ideally daily.
 This will help with reducing parasite levels and also prevent areas of grazing that become rough due to the equines not wanting to graze where the droppings are present.

-- Check for any poisonous plants, removing them to prevent re-growth, take appropriate measures to dispose of them safely.
+- Check for any poisonous plants, remove them to prevent re-growth, and take appropriate measures to dispose of them safely.
 Remove any rubbish or hazards from the field.

-- Check the equines daily for any injuries and monitor weight throughout the seasons (see Body Condition Score chart)
+- Check the equines daily for any injuries and monitor weight throughout the seasons (see our Body Condition Score page for more information).

 Over stocking